Tinnitus Perception Therapy

 A unique programme tailored to each individual, available exclusively from Better Hearing Clinic.

-Our client-centred, ethical approach ensures that we will always do our best for you.
-We believe we can help you to live well with tinnitus.
+We ensure that we will always do our best for you.
+Above all, we believe we can help you to live well with tinnitus.

 Tinnitus is defined as hearing a sound in your ear, ears or head, the source of which is unknown.
 This may be a ringing, buzzing, whooshing or humming; it may be continuous or it may come and go.
 Approximately 10% of people live with persistent tinnitus.
 For many it is a minor concern but for some it causes significant distress.